July 27, 2023 | Samuel Chapman

-Since the early days of internet piracy via platforms like Napster and The Pirate Bay, content creators have realized the need to secure their digital assets.
+Since the early days of the internet, content creators have realized the need to secure their digital assets.
 It’s critical to strike a balance between providing authorized access and the threat of piracy or data breaches.

 The increased need for secure access has led to more complexity in licensing, user agreements, and rights management tools.
 This complexity requires organizations to implement tools that ensure compliance with licensing agreements and acceptable use while expanding usability for marketing teams.